Table of Contents

 - For Administrators

-A ShareSpace is the premier sharing method provided in NetDocuments.
-It is a secure container used to share and collaborate on documents with people who are not users of your cabinet.
+A ShareSpace is a secure container used to share and collaborate on documents with people who are not users of your cabinet.
 You can also share the ShareSpace with cabinet users if you choose.
 A ShareSpace allows collaboration among users anywhere in the world on documents without creating multiple copies as you do when using email.

 You can use this printable Guide to Receiving a ShareSpace to give to your clients that will be receiving the ShareSpace.